top of page

 Keeping kimono sleeves out of the way.

-Here is a diagram to show you how.
-The dark kimono is a men's one, the other diagrams show a women's one.
+Here is a diagram to show you ways you can do it.
+The dark kimono is a men's one, the other diagrams show a women's one, ay of these methods can be used by any gender.
 I found this great diagram online but with no information about to whom to attribute it.

 Keeping kimono sleeves out of the way